rsingh-ind/FlexClone_Artifact_Eval/README.md

 ---
 ### Approach 1: Using preconfigured VM image
 - A preconfigured VM image is hosted on zenodo and link to this image is provided in `FlexClone_Artifact_Eval/FlexClone_VM` directory.
-This VM image needs to be downloaded.
+The VM image needs to be downloaded and this git repo needs to be cloned inside the VM.
 - After booting the VM, a disk needs to be attached to this VM that will act as SSD for running experiments.
 Details of the VM and steps to attach disk are provided below:

 - *VM Image format:* qcow2